 Multiple speaking engagements…

 During the event, our team (DevScope Team) dedicated a total of 159 of our virtual machines, spread over 5 Azure Datacenters worldwide.
-The final statistics were recently published and, although not all processing was leveraged, our overall effort is still 38% of all Portuguese contribution.
+The final statistics were recently published, and although not all processing was leveraged, our overall effort is still 38% of all Portuguese contributions.

 Overall Statistics for DevScope, Portugal